Hannah Arendt: Early education

 Hannah Arendt's mother, who considered herself progressive, brought her daughter up on strict Goethean lines.
 Among other things this involved the reading of Goethe's complete works, summed up as Was aber ist deine Pflicht?
 Die Forderung des Tages (And just what is your duty?
 The demands of the day).
-(Note: From Wilhelm Meister's Apprenticeship (1796)) Goethe was then considered the essential mentor of Bildung (education), the conscious formation of mind, body and spirit.
+(Note: From Wilhelm Meister's Apprenticeship (1796)) Goethe was then considered the essential mentor of Bildung, the conscious formation of mind, body and spirit.
 The key elements were considered to be self-discipline, constructive channeling of passion, renunciation and responsibility for others.
-Hannah's developmental progress (Entwicklung) was carefully documented by her mother in a book, she called Unser Kind (Our Child), measuring her against the benchmark of what was then considered normale Entwicklung ("normal development").
+Hannah's developmental progress (Entwicklung) was carefully documented by her mother in a book, she called Unser Kind, measuring her against the benchmark of what was then considered normale Entwicklung.

-Arendt attended kindergarten from 1910 where her precocity impressed her teachers and enrolled in the Szittnich School, Königsberg (Hufen-Oberlyzeum), on Bahnstraße in August 1913, but her studies there were interrupted by the outbreak of World War I, forcing the family to temporarily flee to Berlin on 23 August 1914, in the face of the advancing Russian army.
+Arendt attended kindergarten from 1910 where her precocity impressed her teachers and enrolled in the Szittnich School, Königsberg (Hufen-Oberlyzeum), on in August 1913, but her studies there were interrupted by the outbreak of World War I, forcing the family to temporarily flee to Berlin on 23 August 1914, in the face of the advancing Russian army.
 There they stayed with her mother's younger sister, Margarethe Fürst, and her three children, while Hannah attended a girl's Lyzeum school in Berlin-Charlottenburg.
 After ten weeks, when Königsberg appeared to be no longer threatened, the Arendts were able to return, where they spent the remaining war years at her grandfather's house.
 Arendt's precocity continued, learning ancient Greek as a child, writing poetry in her teenage years, and starting both a Graecae (reading group for studying classical literature) and philosophy club at her school.
 She was fiercely independent in her schooling and a voracious reader, (Note: Anne Mendelssohn described her as someone who had "read everything") absorbing French and German literature and poetry (committing large amounts to memory) and philosophy.
 By the age of 14, she had read Kierkegaard, Jaspers' Psychologie der Weltanschauungen and Kant's Kritik der reinen Vernunft (Critique of Pure Reason).
 Kant, whose hometown was also Königsberg, was an important influence on her thinking, and it was Kant who had written about Königsberg that "such a town is the right place for gaining knowledge concerning men and the world even without travelling".